HVML/PurC/README.md

 This HVML program will output 18 Fibonacci numbers less than 2000.
 There is also another version of this program: `hvml/fibonacci-html-temp.hvml`.
-It will generate a HTML document listing the Fibonacci numbers.
+It will generate an HTML document listing the Fibonacci numbers.

 If you run `hvml/fibonacci-html-temp.hvml` program by using `purc` without any option, `purc` will use the renderer called `HEADLESS`.